bjonesy/blog/content/posts/2019-06-23-event-bubbling-in-angular.md

 ></app-list-item>
 ```

 In the confirmation dialog there is a message and there are two buttons.
 A message asking the user if they would like to remove the list item.
 The two buttons are labeled cancel and yes.
-If the user clicks cancel the dialog will close and nothing happens.
-If the user clicks yes the dialog will close and remove the list item that was clicked on from the list.
+If the user clicks cancel the dialog will close and nothing happens the list.
+If the user clicks yes the dialog will close and remove the list item from the list.
 This is all done in the parent component function `onRemoveListItem`.

 ```
 // When the child component emits and event.
 User has clicked call to action in the child component